Find out more about switching to platelets

 More donors with A negative, AB negative and A positive blood types are needed to join the small community of just 10,000 donors regularly giving platelets across England.
 Platelets only last for seven days so we need regular donations throughout the year.

 If you are interested in donating platelets a simple assessment will be carried out when you next donate blood to check your suitability.

-Currently you can donate platelets at 23 donor centres across the country.
-From spring 2022 Shepherds Bush and Stratford donor centres will also be collecting platelets.
+Currently you can donate platelets at 25 donor centres across the country.